 Frequent meals and snacks can also mean frequent calories and higher calorie intake overall.
 And research suggests that eating less frequently may be a better approach to weight management due to improved calorie control (3).

 You cannot "wake up" your metabolism with food.
 It is always going, working to pump blood to your organs and tissues, expand your lungs for breathing, and supplying energy throughout your body for survival.
-Eating is just one,
+Eating is just one small part of the equation.

 There isn't really a way to hack your metabolism to increase it.
 And how often you eat is not an effective approach to increasing your metabolism.
 If you really want to increase your calorie burn, adding more muscle mass (aka gaining weight) may be your best bet, as well as increasing your physical activity.
 But even this approach won't guarantee you a super fast metabolism and free rein to eat whatever you want.
 Understanding how many calories you need a day to lose weight and sticking to that amount is key.